 It is important that your company have a statement of purpose that you are proud of and not only should it resonate with the management, but they should live it as well.
 A company that has a clear vision and mission statement will be able to establish clear guidelines to create a highly workable culture.
 Make sure that the employees are reminded about the values that the business stands for so that it is ingrained deeply into their minds.
-Ask your employees to open up with the management if the company’s dealings in any way is not reflective of the standards that it wants to keep.
+Ask your employees to open up with the management, if the company’s dealings in any way are not reflective of the standards that it wants to keep.

 Welcome new ideas:

-Remember that billion dollar company which has a strict policy of “No ideas” from its employees?
+Remember that billion-dollar company which has a strict policy of “No ideas” from its employees?
 Well, you won’t, because there would be no company that becomes successful by being averse to the ideas of its employees.
 When you include your employees in discussions where executive decisions are taken, not only would they feel as if they are a part of something bigger and not just an employee who gets a monthly paycheck.